denialcakewalk/ES6TS/README.md

 npm install --save-dev babel-core

-run webpack on comonad prompt
+webpack (run it on comonad prompt)